apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

             Examples
             --------
-            eval that returns one row and one column for each input.
+            This `eval` method returns one row and one column for each input.

             >>> def eval(self, x: int):
             ...     yield (x, )

-            eval that returns two rows and two columns for each input.
+            This `eval` method returns two rows and two columns for each input.

             >>> def eval(self, x: int, y: int):
             ...     yield (x + y, x - y)